-- No means 'no' whenever a person feels pressured about anything and it should be respected! - If a person says 'no' and the other person continues to touch or to force, it is abusive behavior. - If a person forces another person to have sexual intercourse, it is rape, a criminal offense.
+- No means "no" whenever a person feels pressured about anything; "no" should be respected! - If a person says "no" and the other person continues to touch or to force, it is abusive behavior. - If a person forces another person to have sexual intercourse, it is rape, a criminal offense.